lsawade/introduction-to-conda/docs/advanced.md

 conda env config vars list
 ```

-Then, for example, in `python` we can print depending on the environment
+Then, for example, in `python`, we can print depending on the environment
 variable set in the `environment.yml`.

 ```python
 from intro2conda.print import customprint